lvivski/start/README.md

 ```

 #### Routes
-Route is a string with placeholders like `:name` its value is available through the Request `param()` method.
+Route is a string with placeholders like `:firstname` its value is available through the Request `param()` method.
 Placeholders should start with colon `:`, if placeholder ends with a question mark `?` it's optional.
-`"/hello/:name.:lastname?"` will match `"/hello/john"` and `"/hello/john.joe"`
+`"/hello/:firstname.:lastname?"` will match `"/hello/john"` and `"/hello/john.doe"`

 ### Request
 ```dart